Thomas Humphrey Metcalfe: Separation and voyage to Nootka Sound

 The Eleanora, under Simon Metcalfe, and the Fair American, under Thomas Metcalfe, left Macau in May 1789, intending to sail together to Nootka Sound on Vancouver Island, present-day British Columbia, Canada, but they were separated during a storm in the South China Sea.
 Young Thomas Metcalfe was left to find his own way across the ocean in his tiny vessel.
 His only navigational instrument was a compass, which broke en route.
 His only guide was a copy of a map made by James Cook.
 Cook's map provided a general impression of the North Pacific coast but lacked detail.

 Thomas sailed north along the Japanese archipelago, the Kuriles, and the Aleutian Islands.
 After 42 days at sea he stopped at a Russian fur-trade post on Unalaska Island, where the Russian commander Potak Zaikov provided flour and dried fish.
 Thomas continued down the Pacific Northwest Coast, acquiring some furs through trade with some Tlingit and Haida villages, before arriving at Nootka Sound.
 In the vicinity of Dixon Entrance he encountered and briefly met with John Kendrick, who was sailing Lady Washington to Haida Gwaii.

 According to Esteban José Martínez, the Spanish commander at Nootka Sound, Thomas Metcalfe's Fair American arrived with "her mast sprung and her sails split", and that the schooner had no provisions left but only "some casks of water and some 65 otter skins".
 In addition, Martínez noted that Thomas Metcalfe had "no written passport or instructions and no papers except his diary", and that his sole compass was broken.

-Martínez, an experienced sailor who had been to Alaska the year before, was impressed.
+Martínez, an experienced sailor and captain who had voyaged to Alaska the year before, was impressed.
 About Thomas he wrote: "He is but a boy, who under his father's orders undertook such an extended voyage.
 He and his men were exposed to the greatest dangers from rough weather and lack of provisions.
 They sailed over the open sea for more than three thousand leagues [over 7700 mi].
 They were exposed to a thousand insults from the heathen and driven by necessity had to seek a meeting with the Spaniards, from which they expected relief."